revoltage34/gresintracker/README.md

 Resin can go above the limit, telling you how much Resin overflowed.
 Pain.

-Still tracked correctly with either the program closed or open.
+Still track correctly with either the program closed or open.

 Actual Resin value might be differ by up to 1 Resin (~8 min or less).